kharyam/zerotrust-networking-demo/README.md

     ```bash
     /gallery
     ```
 2. Open NetObserv to view the traffic.
-Filters?
+Try the link in the OCP application menu
 3. Curl some test data
     ```bash
     oc rsh test -n gallery0